Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A. Azure Resource Manager templates and the PowerShell Desired State Configuration (DSC) extension for Windows**

-### Question #13 💩
+### Question #13 💩💩💩

-DRAG DROP Your company has two virtual machines that run Linux in a third-party public cloud.
+Your company has two virtual machines that run Linux in a third-party public cloud.

 You plan to use the company's Azure Automation State Configuration implementation to manage the two virtual machines and detect configuration drift.